Welcome to today's edition of the Rush 24-7 podcast.

 You can never say the government sacrificed.

-And we all know one thing the government never sacrifices, period.
+And we all know one thing: the government never sacrifices, period.

-Now, individual government employees may get canned, reassigned or whatever, but government as an institution never ever sacrifices the private sector did here.
+Now, individual government employees may get canned, reassigned, or whatever, but government as an institution never, ever sacrifices.

-So Obama just loves taking these shots at the private sector, and this is the comment that caused the lawyer Thomas Lawyer to come out and say on WJR Friday in Detroit that uh the president was threatening his client with reputation ruination if they didn't go along.
+And this is the comment that caused the lawyer Thomas Lauria to come out and say on WJR Friday in Detroit that the president was threatening his client with reputation ruination if they didn't go along.

 Are you sympathetic to that?